 SQL was created in the 1970s by IBM researchers and has become the most used and popular language for database management.

-- SQL vs. MySQL: Programming Language support
+Programming Language support

 MySQL Workbench is a powerful visual tool used to handle MySQL databases.
 It provides a complete collection of graphical tools with a built-in SQL editor and a query builder to create and run SQL queries on the go.
-The MySQL Workbench Community Edition is the open-source version of MySQL Workbench and is free to use.
+The MySQL Workbench Community Edition is the open-source version of the MySQL Workbench tool and is free to use.
 It provides all the features of the commercial version, from creating and managing databases to creating visual representations of the table schema for better understanding.
 SQL does not support connectors as it is a database language itself.

-- SQL vs. MySQL: Community support
+Community support

 SQL has a larger community with over 4 million active users and 3 million developers.
 With extensive online resources, it has over 10,000 tutorials,1,000 books, and over 1,000 forums.